marod424/cabo-san-matthew/content/posts/cover-letter-reloaded.md

 ### Post Graduation

-What followed was a solo-trip to India for some soul searching, of which I openly bare that I was much (if not more) my old self than (as I was trying to be) someone new.
+What followed was a solo-trip to India for some soul searching, and I openly bare that I was much (if not more) my old self than (as I was trying to be) someone new.
 Upon return I tutored middle school, high school, and undergraduate students at different times and in different (most gen ed) subjects. *The Great Gatsby* actually made sense to me; it had so much more life and meaning in this flipped perspective as an educator.
 Finally, I worked on coding my first video game/simulation: *Color Game*.